-Theme Description Strategic Objective Theme 5 Recreation and open space Recreational facilities, trees, gardens, park maintenance, dog off leash areas, playgrounds, ovals and water conservation.
-To enhance recreation facilities and open space to meet current and future needs of the local community.
+Theme Description Strategic Objective Theme 5 Recreational facilities, trees, gardens, park maintenance, dog To enhance recreation facilities and open space to meet Recreation and open space , , , , , current and future needs of the local community.

 - Completion of the construction of Duncan Mackinnon Pavilion. - Completion of the construction of Centenary Park Pavilion (including new car park). - All major construction contracts let for the Booran Reserve Redevelopment. - Complete new local park at Eskdale Road/Fitzgibbon Crescent.